Gurneyites: History

+Present Day

+Gurneyite Friends are usually known as "Evangelical Friends" in the present day.
+The ideological descendants of the Gurneyites comprise a majority of the world's Quakers today and can be found in every inhabited continent, with most being in Africa.
+Most are members of the EFCI, though smaller associations of Evangelical Friends exist such as the Evangelical Friends Church Uganda Mission.

+Through the EFCI, Gurneyites are in fellowship with most Evangelical Christians around the world through the National Association of Evangelicals and the World Evangelical Alliance.
+In an attempt to heal old wounds without compromising their confession of faith, the EFCI is in partnership with the Friends World Committee for Consultation for cooperative efforts between Gurneyites and other Friends.

+The Friends United Meeting (FUM) denomination is open to and includes a range of Quaker ideas, including those of Gurneyites and Hicksites.

 Distinctives

 While most other branches of Friends lack official creeds, Gurneyites are generally united through the Richmond Declaration of 1887.

 Like most other Christians, Gurneyite congregations are usually called churches instead of meeting houses, as they are called in other Quaker branches.

 Most Hicksite and Wilburite meetings consist of Unprogrammed worship, where there is no official pastor or a prepared sermon.
 Most Gurneyite services are similar to other evangelical services, including a pastor leading a sermon.
 This is not universal among Gurneyites and some meetings have "semi-programmed" worship or "mixed" which involves some unprogrammed elements.

 Gurneyites generally believe that the Inward Light cannot contradict, change or add to the scriptures.
 Gurneyites do not hold to Christian universalism, which is found in some Hicksite circles, nor to the idea that the Inward Light can be found in the writ of other religions.